AdobeDocs/genstudio.en/help/user-guide/home.md

 Adobe GenStudio, powered by generative AI, revolutionizes the content supply chain, enabling you to create, measure, and manage personalized experiences that embody your brand essence.

-By leveraging GenStudio, marketers and teams can effortlessly generate and refine high-quality content that aligns with brand guidelines.
-Using GenStudio accelerates the marketing lifecycle, saving valuable time and resources.
+Using GenStudio, marketers and teams can effortlessly generate and refine high-quality content that aligns with brand guidelines.
+GenStudio accelerates the marketing lifecycle, saving valuable time and resources.

 ## Capabilities